 • Late in the 4th quarter, with the ball deep in Auburn territory, Bo Wallace carelessly extends the ball toward the marker, barely bumping an Auburn player’s helmet in the process.
 The ball pops loose, leading to a turnover.

-And the kicker…• Ole Miss receiver Laquan Treadwell breaking his ankle on the would be go ahead touchdown with roughly a minute to play.
+• Ole Miss receiver Laquan Treadwell breaking his ankle on the would be go ahead touchdown with roughly a minute to play.
 Only he didn’t score, but instead fumbled literally on the three inch line while he experienced his season, and possibly, career ending injury.

 But don’t worry.
 If you’re an Ole Miss fan, you’re in good company.
 Many have been hit with the lucky mojo at the hands of Auburn.
 The Tigers are good, don’t get me wrong.
 Their offense is anyway.
 But show me a luckier team in the history of sport…any sport…and you will immediately demonstrate that you don’t know what the heck you’re talking about.

 Still, in a strange, bizarro world sort of way, Alabama finally benefitted from Auburn luck.
 With the Ole Miss loss, the Black Bear Rebel Thingies drop from the playoff conversation, and most assuredly the SEC Championship Game.
 The only loss the Tide owns came at the hands of the Black Bears, on a day when their team was at full strength.
 For once I didn’t care that Auburn never faces a team who is completely healthy.
 We needed an Auburn win to expand the ceiling for the 2014 campaign, and we got it.